ConsenSys-Academy/Blockchain-Developer-Bootcamp/docs/S06-daos/M3-manage/index.md

 ### Soft Skills

 Decentralization doesn’t just have smart contracts.
 DAO are about people, and thus soft skills are essential.
 Jono Bacon has written the best book on community management called [“The Art of Community”](https://www.amazon.com/Art-Community-Building-New-Participation/dp/1449312063){target=\_blank}.
 It is HIGHLY recommended to read.
 A great way to get the soft skills to manage a DAO is to join a meetup and perhaps co-organize an event.
-You can find Ethereum meetups with like-minded individuals around the world via the [ConsenSys BUDIL Network](https://www.meetup.com/pro/BUIDL/){target=\_blank}.
+You can find Ethereum meetups with like-minded individuals around the world via the [ConsenSys BUIDL Network](https://www.meetup.com/pro/BUIDL/){target=\_blank}.
 In addition, you can become a valued member of a community by joining the ConsenSys Discord.

 Another way is by joining a project like [AirSwap](https://www.airswap.io/){target=\_blank}!
 AirSwap is dedicated to creating tools for frictionless trade.
 They have an excellent governance system and need devs like you!
 [Join their Discord](https://chat.airswap.io/){target=\_blank} and check out their roadmap.
 If NFTs are your thing, check out [Megaliths](https://www.metaliths.com/){target=\_blank}.
 Or check out the DAOs on [DAOHaus](https://app.daohaus.club/explore){target=\_blank}.